agorararmard/openlane/README.md

 To get a full list of the openlane commands, first introduce yourself to the interactive mode of openlane [here][25].
 Then check the full documentation of the OpenLANE commands [here][34].

 The full documentation of OpenLANE run configurations could be found [here][2].

+# Flow Generated Files

+To get a full list of the openlane generated files check the documentation for [fantastic files and where to find them][37].

 # How To Contribute

 We discuss the details of how to contribute to OpenLANE in [this documentation][32].